MBB-team/VBA-toolbox/_wiki/identifiability.md

 This is why performing an identifiability analysis is alsways a healthy counterpart to any model-based data analysis.
 In what follows, we describe what we call a **simulation-recovery** analysis, which is one out of many ways for assessing model identifiability:

 ```
-[MONTE-CARLO SIMULATIONS]
-1) for i=1:N (MOnte-Carlo simulations)
+1) for i=1:N (Monte-Carlo simulations)
       sample model parameters under the prior distribution
       simulate data given simulated parameters
-      invert model and store estimated parameters
+      invert model on simulated data and store estimated parameters
    end
 2) regress the estimated parameters on simulated parameters
 ```

 Of particular interest here is the relative amount of variance in each estimated parameter that can be explained by variations in simulated parameters.

-Below, we provide concrete example on a modified Q-learning model, which has 4 parameters:
-- 2 observation parameters (inverse temperature and bias)
-- 2 evolution parameters (learning rate and sensitivity to reward).
+Below, we provide concrete example on a modified Q-learning model, which has 2 observation parameters (inverse temperature and bias), 2 evolution parameters (learning rate and sensitivity to reward) and 2 hidden states (the values of each option).

 ```
 % set generative model